VO2 MAX calculator

 - Warm up for 5 to 10 minutes.

-- Run or walk as far as you can for exactly 12 minutes.
+- Run or walk continuously for 12 minutes.

-- Choose a day when you feel fit and rested.
+- Choose a day when you are rested and fit.

-- Avoid eating a heavy meal for 2-3 hours before the test.
+- Avoid eating anything heavy in the hours before the test.

 VO2max calculator (Cooper Test)